 - it will last a lifetime.

 If it takes 3 months of gross pay to meet the grade, then let it be.
-Look online at retailers like James Allen or try to find a reputable broker in your area.
+Look online at a retailer like James Allen or try to find a reputable broker in your area.
 Both options could lead to some real savings on your best engagement ring.

 Personally, I know my wife LOVED the engagement ring I got her, but she LOVED it even more that I had a cost effective way to get the ring of her dreams.